 Before we dive deep into betting on Street Fighter matches, it’s a good idea to learn how the game is played.
 The main concept of this franchise is simple: two fighters battle through a number of rounds in a 2D arena.
 Whoever is the last one standing takes the W.

 However, there are many ways to get to that goal.

 Momentum plays a key role as well.
-Connecting blows and landing attacks fills up the EX gauge that grants access to powerful moves and offensive abilities.
-Yet, that doesn’t always mean that the player that starts winning will only keep winning harder.
-In fact, Capcom specifically implemented the V-Gauge that builds up whenever a character receives damage and unlocks potent combos and counterattacks, so even a player that’s been pushed into a corner can mount a comeback.
+Connecting blows and landing attacks fill up the Super Gauge that grants access to powerful Super Arts.
+That doesn’t always mean that the player that starts winning will only keep winning harder.
+In fact, Capcom specifically mechanics to keep things dynamic.
+Successfully blocking an attack with a drive reversal will do what the name implies, reverse the fortunes of a game.

 Street Fighter tournaments and prize pools